|

 windows of heaven were opened.

-So Scripture is saying Noah is 600 years old (Gen 7:6), but he
+Hence, Scripture is saying Noah is 600 years old (Gen 7:6), but he

-was actually living his 600th year of life (Gen 7:11) - in current
+was actually living his 600th year of life (Gen 7:11).
+In current

 English culture it would be said that he was only 599 years old.